MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-batch-mode.md

 ---

-# Asynchronous service consumption via batch processing
+# Asynchronous web service consumption via batch processing in R Server

 **Applies to:  Microsoft R Server 9.1**

+In this article, you can learn how to consume  a web service asynchronously, which is especially useful with large input data sets and long-running computations.
 The typical approach to consuming web services, ["Request Response" consumption](howto-consume-web-service-interact-in-r.md#consume-service), involves a single API call to execute the code in that web service once.
-In this article, you can learn how to perform "Asynchronous Batch" consumption, which is especially useful with large input data sets and long-running computations.
-The Asynchronous Batch approach involves the execution of code without manual intervention using multiple asynchronous API calls on a specific web service sent as a single request to R Server.
+The "Asynchronous Batch" approach involves the execution of code without manual intervention using multiple asynchronous API calls on a specific web service sent as a single request to R Server.
 Then, R Server immediately executes those operations once for every row of data provided.

 ## Asynchronous batch workflow